Basic mole facts about the European Mole, or Talpa Europaea

-Short usually black fur.
-Spade-like forelimbs.
-Pink fleshy snout.
+Moles are short mammals with (usually) black fur.
+They have spade-like forelimbs and a pink fleshy snout.
 Head/body length: 113-159mm.
 Tail: 25-40mm.
 Weight: 72-128g.
-Males usually larger.
+Males are usually larger.

-They are present in most habitats where the soil is deep enough to allow tunnelling but are uncommon in coniferous forests, on moorlands and in sand dunes, probably because their prey is scarce.
+They are present in most habitats where the soil is deep enough to allow tunnelling but are uncommon in coniferous forests, on moorlands and in sand dunes – probably because their prey is scarce.

 Earthworms are the most important component of the mole’s diet; an 80g mole needs 50g of earthworms per day.
-Moles also eat many insect larvae particularly in the summer.
+Moles also eat many insect larvae, particularly in the summer.
 Earthworms dominate the winter diet.
 Moles sometimes collect and store them alive in special chambers.
-The stored worms are immobilised by a bite to the head segment, 470 worms have been recorded in one chamber.
+The stored worms are immobilised by a bite to the head segment, and 470 worms have been recorded in one chamber.
 Food is either actively dug out of the soil by the mole or more often collected from the floor of the tunnel.
 Many soil animals fall through into the tunnels.
-Moles rarely forage on the surface, most often in times of drought.
+Moles rarely forage on the surface, and then most often in times of drought.

 Most moles don’t live beyond 3 years but can live up to 6 years.
 Their main predators are owls, buzzards, stoats, cats and dogs but vehicles and humans also kill many.

-At the beginning of the century moles were trapped in large numbers for their pelts but today they are killed as pests.
+A hundred years ago moles were trapped in large numbers for their pelts but today they are killed as pests.

-Moles can be beneficial to man, preying on many harmful insect larvae such as cockchafers and carrot fly, while tunnels help drain and aerate heavy soils.
+Moles can be beneficial to man, preying on many harmful insect larvae such as cockchafers and carrot fly, while their tunnels help drain and aerate heavy soils.